ctm/Bataan-Memorial-Death-March/README.md

 ## Is this training plan safe?

 No.  If you run with a pack, you risk injury.
 I have worked up to this training plan over several years.
-The overall plan of doing two pack runs a week with running and cycling in between is probably doable for anyone who has already run a marathon or two, although the times, distances and weight should probably be lessened.
+A plan of doing two pack runs a week with running and cycling in between is probably doable for anyone who has already run a marathon or two, although the times, distances and weight should probably be lessened.
+Three pack runs a week is probably a bad idea for almost everyone.

 ## Base building